-Welcome to Religious Exploration for all ages which aim to connect hearts, heads, and hands While building our Beloved Community.
+Welcome to Religious Exploration for all ages which aims to connect hearts, heads, and hands while building our Beloved Community.

 The core program for children of all ages takes place during the 11 am Sunday Morning service at UCV.
 We aspire to have our program

 - Engage the body, mind, and spirit

 - Ground ourselves with a sense of Unitarian identity, community, and values

 - Build a sense of warmhearted, extended family where everyone belongs, everyone contributes, and everyone benefits.